NUMS Aggregate Formula 2026: 50/40/10, Test Now 13 September

 Sources & references

-- Pakistani GPA Calculator (4.0 & 4.33 Scale)Calculate your semester GPA and CGPA on the standard 4.0 and 4.33 scales used by NUST, IBA, FAST, COMSATS, GIKI, LUMS and most Pakistani universities.
+- Pakistani GPA Calculator (4.0 & 4.33 Scale, NUST/IBA/FAST)Calculate your semester GPA and CGPA on the standard 4.0 and 4.33 scales used by NUST, IBA, FAST, COMSATS, GIKI, LUMS and most Pakistani universities.